jaredballou/insurgency-sourcemod/doc/plugins/damagemod.md

 Enable world-wide modification of damage values (i.e. for doing training missions where damage is set to 0).
 Still in the wireframe phase, not fucntional at all.

 #### CVAR List
- * "sm_damagemod_enabled" " 0" // sets whether log fixing is enabled
+ * "sm_damagemod_enabled" "0" //sets whether log fixing is enabled